Displaced Puerto Rican families start new lives in Cleveland

 “To clean ourselves, you had to fill up empty containers and pour it on your body,” Delpilar said.
 “We would only use about three or four cups of water.
 You’re still not really wet and you’re trying to put soap on.
 It was hard.”

 Finding food wasn’t easy, either.
 Most days, they ate one meal, something that weighed heavily on Rodriguez as a mother.

 “You don’t want to tell your child you don’t have something,” Rodriguez said.
 “That’s hard to say.”

 The mutual suffering brought Delpilar and her community closer.
 One neighbor brought her coffee, and Delpilar’s mother, one of the few people in the area who had working gas, cooked meals for all four families who lived in their unit.

 “I was living in an area with mostly single moms, and we helped each other,” Delpilar said.
 “There were neighbors who I didn’t talk to before, and we all came together and became really close.”

 Perez has seen firsthand the trauma that both parents and children bring with them.
-One girl has been carrying around the same full, unopened water bottle since her first day of school.
+One girl, apparently afraid of shortage, has been carrying around the same full, unopened water bottle since her first day of school.
 Another child’s mother reported that her son began harming himself after the move.

 Perez has connected those children and many others -- including parents -- with mental health services.
 As part of the Displaced Student Action Plan, all educators in the District recieved a toolkit that covers topics like "Creating Sanctuary in Schools" and "Helping Traumatized Children Learn."